Recover Deleted Videos from CCTV

 Last updated:

-Rating: 3.0 / 5
+Rating: 3.7 / 5

-Votes: 2
+Votes: 3

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

 Written by Alejandro Santos Alejandro Santos Staff Writer • 57 articles Alejandro Santos is a staff writer for Handy Recovery Advisor, covering a broad range of topics with a particular focus on data loss issues on macOS and data management for Apple devices.
 Alejandro joined the team at the end of 2021, and since then, he has continually been scaling new heights and refining his skills as a technical writer and data specialist.
+LinkedIn Edited by Roman Demian Roman Demian Junior Content Editor and QA Specialist • 52 articles Roman Demian is a Junior Content Editor and QA Specialist at Handy Recovery Advisor.
+Since joining in mid-2024, he has been essential in keeping our content up-to-date.
+Roman identifies outdated or inaccurate information in older articles, updates them to current standards, and enriches our content with valuable and engaging information.
 LinkedIn Approved by Andrey Vasilyev Andrey Vasilyev Editor Andrey Vasilyev is an Editorial Advisor for Handy Recovery.
 Andrey is a software engineer expert with extensive expertise in data recovery, computer forensics, and data litigation.
 Andrey brings over 12 years of experience in software development, database administration, and hardware repair to the team.
 LinkedIn

-Can You Recover Deleted Footage From CCTV?
+Is It Possible to Recover Deleted Footage From CCTV?

 Yes!
 In most cases, it’s possible to retrieve deleted CCTV footage as long as you act quickly.
 Even if you don’t back up your data (which you really should), you can restore deleted CCTV videos with data recovery software.
 This is a tool that can scan and extract videos directly from the storage device that saves the footage from your security camera system.